mattmorgante/laravel-vegaroo/readme.md

 - worldwide map of vegan restaurants
 - cover it city by city - do one city first (amsterdam!!)
 - automate the process

-- large internal linking structure and then you need backlinks from bloggers? product hunt? users who love it?

 join
 - login with google or facebook